kyma-incubator/compass/tests/director/gateway-integration-tests/README.md

-#  Gateway Integration tests
+#  Gateway integration tests

-Gateway Integration tests are a collection of the following tests:
+Gateway integration tests are a collection of the following tests:
-- Playground tests check if Playground is available through Gateway
+- Playground tests check if the playground is available through Gateway
 - Viewer tests check the correctness of the `viewer` mutation
 - Tenant Mapping Handler checks tenant separation
-- Compass Authentication checks different access methods to Director via Gateway
+- Compass Authentication checks different methods of access to Director via Gateway

 ## Compass authentication test scenario
 Director authentication test scenario consists of the following steps: